yhangzhu/react-todo/README.md

 ## About this project
-a simple todo list app made by with react.
+A simple to-do list app made by react.
 I used tailwindcss to style.